aleksandarhorvat/artificial-intelligence-practice/README.md

 ### Exercise 2

 This exercise implements neural networks using the TensorFlow Keras API to recognize handwritten digits from the MNIST dataset.

+### Exercise 3

+This exercise contains practical notebooks that demonstrate convolutional and recurrent neural network examples using the TensorFlow Keras API.